 On the endurance front:

-Sample #1 did manage to pass the 2,000 read/write cycle mark without issues.
-Curiously, however, it randomly disconnected itself during round 2,110.
+Sample #1 was humming along without issues until round 2,110, when it randomly disconnected itself.
 When I pulled it from the reader and put it back in, it suddenly registered as a 2GB card instead of a 16GB card.
 After verifying this with the Realtek reader, I decided to declare this card “dead”.

-Since this card was still responding to commands, and since I had dumped the CID, CSD, SSR, and SCR registers before starting any sort of testing on it, I decided to dump them again and compare the two.
+Since this card was still responding to commands, and since I had dumped its registers before starting any sort of testing on it, I decided to dump them again and compare the two.
 There were stark differences between the two: the SSR was now reading as all zeroes, and the other registers’ values had now changed almost completely:

 Register Value Before Value After CID 6f0303434241445310aa000667017601